saviorand/lightbug_http/README.md

 ### Using the client

 Create a file, e.g `client.mojo` with the following code.
-Run `mojo client.mojo` to execute the request to a given URL.
+Run `magic run mojo client.mojo` to execute the request to a given URL.

 ```mojo
 from lightbug_http.http import HTTPRequest